Our GO Markets review found the forex broker key strengths are:

 About This GO Markets Review

-Compare forex brokers completed this review on the 24th of January 2019.
+Compare forex brokers completed this review in 2020.
 The information came from GO Markets, review sites and other online resources.
-The authors do the best to update information when forex broker details change but some changes can occur without notice the information should be cross-checked with the providers website.
+The authors do the best to update information when forex broker details change but some changes can occur without notice the information should be cross-checked with the provider’s website.
 The site doesn’t recommend forex trading or provide advice and any currency trading should be done with the risks understood.
 If you see any element that should be changed or updated please feel to use the contact form on this page.
+You can also view another perspective on our Go Markets review section.